rudra-iitm/Note-Corner/README.md

 - ```Excalidraw Embed```: Integration of Excalidraw, a collaborative whiteboard tool, enhances visual communication and brainstorming within the app.
 Users can create, annotate, and share diagrams, flowcharts, and sketches seamlessly, fostering collaboration and creativity.

+- ```Collaborative Environment```: Users can work together in real-time, typically to edit, create, or manage content.

 Overall, our AI-enabled productivity web app redefines productivity management by seamlessly integrating traditional productivity features with cutting-edge AI capabilities.
 By harnessing the power of AI, users can optimize their workflow, make data-driven decisions, and achieve peak productivity with minimal effort.